Eric Hosmer Player Props: Cubs vs. Dodgers

 Eric Hosmer At The Plate

-- Hosmer is hitting .245 with two doubles, a home run and four walks.
+- Hosmer is hitting .250 with three doubles, a home run and five walks.

+- Hosmer has reached base via a hit in eight games this year (of 17 played), and had multiple hits in four of those games.

-- In 46.7% of his games this year (seven of 15), Hosmer has picked up at least one hit, and in four of those games (26.7%) he recorded more than one.
+- In 47.1% of his games this season, Hosmer has tallied at least one RBI.
+In three of those games (17.6%) he recorded two or more RBI.

-- He has gone deep in one of 15 games, and in 1.9% of his plate appearances.
+- In three games this year (17.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.